shubham4672/Car-Management/README.md

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+> Fork the repository.
-Create a new branch for your feature/mycontribution.
+> Create a new branch for your feature/mycontribution.
-Commit your changes with clear messages.
+> Commit your changes with clear messages.
-Submit a pull request.
+> Submit a PR.

 ## License